 After the Second World War, Smethwick attracted a large number of immigrants from Commonwealth countries, the largest ethnic group being Sikhs from the Punjab in India.
 There was also a background of factory closures and a growing waiting list for local council accommodation.
 In 1962 race riots hit Smethwick.
 (The Conservative candidate, Peter) Griffiths ran a campaign critical of the opposition’s, and the government’s, policies, including immigration policies.

 The Conservatives were accused of using the slogan ‘if you want a nigger for a neighbour, vote Liberal or Labour’, though the Conservatives claimed that these posters were the work of far right groups.
 The Socialist Review claimed that Gordon Walker (the sitting Labour MP) had himself pandered to such sentiment when his local party ran an eve-of-poll leaflet claiming that increased immigration was the result of Conservative government policies….’

-where can i buy generic accutane The Windrush and Brexit
+The Windrush and Brexit

 The 2018 Windrush anniversary is being marked even as Britain is laboriously extricating itself from the rest of Europe as from an acrimonious wrecked marriage.
 Despite the 1944 Pan-African Federation Conference and the subsequent work of the PAF, despite the 1945 Pan African Congress, despite the work of the Campaign Against Racial Discrimination (CARD) in 1965 and the subsequent Acts of Parliament prohibiting race discrimination and promoting equal opportunity, the debate about ‘coloured immigrants’ and refugees and asylum seekers in brown and black skins, not to mention ‘economic migrants’, propelled the Brexit vote and its aftermath.